Five Days in Verona and Padua

 I’ve been in many museums in several countries and never been treated like that.
 Still it was worth it for the views, if nothing else.

 We covered a lot of ground on day two, Sunday October 8th, in order to maximize our Verona Cards so I’ll talk about the sites in the order we visited them.
+And then continue with the sites we visited on Monday and Wednesday.

 The Arena